-- 1 How has your faith sustained you through some terrible trials?
-What things did you learn from these trials about yourself and about God?
-Also, what have you learned that might be of assistance to others who might be going through some hard times themselves? - 2 Think about the reality of death, of what it does not only to life but to the meaning of life.
+- How do we understand this Ellen G. White quote: "There is need of a much closer study of the word of God; especially should Daniel and the Revelation have attention as never before in the history of our work.
+We may have less to say in some lines, in regard to the Roman power and the papacy; but we should call attention to what the prophets and apostles have written under the inspiration of the Holy Spirit of God."-Evangelism, p.
+577. - 2 Think about the reality of death, of what it does not only to life but to the meaning of life.
 Many writers and philosophers have lamented the ultimate meaninglessness of life because it ends in eternal death.
 How do we as Christians respond to them?
-Why is the hope we have in Jesus the only answer to that meaninglessness? - Just as Adam's fall imposed a fallen nature on all of us, Jesus' victory offers the promise of eternal life to all of us who accept it by faith, no exceptions.
-With such a wonderful provision right there for us, what holds people back from reaching out and eagerly claiming it for themselves?
-How can each of us help those who are seeking to better understand what Christ offers and what He has done for them?
+Why is the hope we have in Jesus the only answer to that meaninglessness? - 3 Just as Adam's fall imposed a fallen nature on us, Jesus' victory offers the promise of eternal life to all of us who accept it by faith, no exceptions.
+With such a wonderful provision right there for us, what holds some back from reaching out and eagerly claiming it?
+How can we help those who are seeking to better understand that which Christ offers and that which He has done for them?